helmetwearer/djangotwitchchatbot/README.md

 You must be running on OSX.
 You need this app:
 [Needy GF Server](https://github.com/helmetwearer/needy_gf_server)

-download it, and double click the app, that's it.
+download it, and double click the app, when it asks for permissions say yes.
+That's it.
 The rest you can configure in this bot.

 To add a needy girlfriend channel:
 Name should be the phonenumber i.e. 1231231234